Skip to content

 • If ineligible, your Express Entry profile will not enter the pool and cannot receive an ITA or provincial invitation.

-• During the 12 month validity period of your Express Entry profile, it can be declared ineligible and therefore removed from the pool
+• During the 12-month validity period of your Express Entry profile, it can be declared ineligible and therefore removed from the pool

-• There are common reasons why your Express Entry profile may come back ineligible- these are listed below along with how to avoid them.
+• There are common reasons why your Express Entry profile may come back ineligible- these are listed below, along with how to avoid them.

-• If your profile comes back ineligible, with a little modification you may resubmit and be eligible.
+• If your profile comes back ineligible, with a little modification, you may resubmit and be eligible.

-If you want to immigrate to Canada through the Express Entry system, your first step will be to create an Express Entry profile and submit it to the Express Entry pool.
-When you submit your Express Entry profile, your profile goes through a computerised assessment to check whether your profile is eligible to be entered into the Express Entry pool.
+After submitting your Express Entry profile, your profile goes through a computerised assessment to check whether your profile is eligible to be entered into the Express Entry pool.

 If it is determined that your profile is eligible, you will enter the Express Entry pool and receive a Comprehensive Ranking Score.
 Your profile will then be eligible to receive an Invitation to Apply.